ArthurEMurphy/FSDI-103/FSDI-103_Class 3 Assignment/README.md

-# 2ndclassJS
+# 3rdclassJS Cohort 28
-This is an example of a simple store for FSDI class
+This is an example of a simple calculator for FSDI class